mattfreed/IDD-Fa19-Lab3/README.md

 **a.
 What voltage values do you see from your force sensor?**

-The values range between 0-1006 when not pressed and pressed hard
+The values range between 0-1006 when not pressed and pressed hard (had a resistance value of 20K ohms)

 **b.
 What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**